“The observations are ‘momentary’ while what leaves its footprints on the sand of time is the written order by the judge…”

 “1.
 Freedom of expression (including freedom of the media) constitutes one of the essential foundations of every society which claims to be democratic.
 It is the function and right of the media to gather and convey information to the public and to comment on the administration of justice, including cases before, during and after trial, without violating the presumption of innocence.”

 This principle is recognized within Indian jurisprudence, where the media has complete freedom to report on live litigation before the Courts, within certain limitations, keeping in mind that justice between parties is not derailed.
-Also, the technology has shaped social, economic and political structures beyond description.
-The world is adapting to technology at a rapid pace which is often hard to catalogue, and many of our citizens are becoming digital natives from a young age.
-It is understandable that people will look towards modern or latest forms of media, such as social media websites and applications, while consuming the news.
+Also, technology has shaped social, economic, and political structures beyond description.
+The world is adapting to technology at a rapid pace which is often hard to catalog, and many of our citizens are becoming digital natives from a young age.
+It is understandable that people will look towards modern or latest forms of media, such as social media websites and applications while consuming the news.
 This, understandably, would also include information reported about the functioning of courts.
-Hence, it would do no good to avoid the new forms of media from reporting on court’s work.
-It was keeping this principle in mind that the Lord Chief Justice of England and Wales, in the context of the use of live text-based forms of communication (including Twitter) to report on court proceedings, noted thus (1) : ―
+Hence, it would do no good to avoid the new forms of media from reporting on the court’s work.
+It was keeping this principle in mind that the Lord Chief Justice of England and Wales, in the context of the use of live text-based forms of communication (including Twitter) to report on court proceedings, noted thus (1): ―

-Furthermore, the CJI NV Ramana, on 13.05.2021 has launched a facility in Supreme Court mobile app for providing links to virtual hearings to media persons.
-The CJI cited the role of media in democracy saying (4) that :-
+Furthermore, the CJI NV Ramana, on 13.05.2021 launched a facility in the Supreme Court mobile app for providing links to virtual hearings to media persons.
+The CJI cited the role of media in democracy saying (4) that:-

 “This access to the public is important, as the rulings of the Court of law, and more particularly the Supreme Court, have a bearing on the lives of people throughout this country.
 The role of the media assumes importance in the process of disseminating information.”